-The Municipality will consider establishing localised guidelines pursuant to the prohibition of the use of non-environmentally acceptable packaging, in association with National initiatives.
-Currently, the municipality encourage its people to avoid using foam in the municipal markets and weekly fairs.
+The Municipality can establish localised guidelines pursuant to the prohibition of the use of non-environmentally acceptable packaging, in association with National initiatives.

 6.3.
 Education

 A major key in any Government body achieving reduction of waste to disposal is the education of the community, both general society and business.
 Locally a National Government initiative is required to support education with respect to waste management.
 This effort could possibly be best directed through a combination of national campaigns, supplemented with funding for local level education through local NGO's.